 First-time bird owners often become alarmed when they find their feathered friends spending time hanging upside down.
 This might be observed when your bird is sleeping, playing, eating, or drinking.
 The truth is, this is a normal and natural behavior for birds and should not be a cause for worry.
 It's frequently reported in healthy parakeets, parrots, and cockatiels.

-If you feel like your pet is spending too much time "standing on his head" or otherwise behaving abnormally or having any signs of health problems.
+If you feel like your pet is spending too much time "standing on his head," consider whether he is otherwise behaving abnormally or having any signs of health problems.
 If things are otherwise normal, you might discuss it at your pet's next check-up.
 But if there are symptoms that something may be wrong, schedule an appointment with your avian vet to rule out any possible health concerns.

-Budgerigars, or budgies, are smallish green and yellow birds in the wild that are native to Australia; they've been bred as pets since the 1850s.
-They now come in 32 primary colors and hundreds of secondary mutations.
-They range from grays, whites and blues to yellows and greens.
-They've also been bred into many different patterns and feather mutations.
-Budgies are commonly called parakeets in the U.S. and are a favorite pet -- they don't take up much room, require much care or cost very much.
-These birds are known for hanging around in all sorts of strange positions, including upside down.
+Budgerigars, or budgies, are smallish green and yellow birds in the wild that are native to Australia and are commonly called parakeets in the U.S. These birds are known for hanging around in all sorts of strange positions, including upside down.

 They have a gentle and funny personality that is enhanced by their acrobatic skills.
 They thrive in a large cage with several horizontal bars to do their gymnastic tricks.
 They are playful and like stimulation from their owner or another bird.
 They will certainly keep you entertained and trying to guess what they will do next.

 One theory as to why they may sleep upside-down is that they usually roost in high, hidden locations in the wild.
 Your parakeet might perch as high as possible in its cage and then hang down to sleep.